FinweLtd/orion360-sdk-basic-examples-android/README.md

 6. Any public path on device's external memory

    Public external folders allow easy content sharing between apps and copying content from PC to a familiar location such as the /Movies folder, but reading from there requires READ_EXTERNAL_STORAGE permission (WRITE_EXTERNAL_STORAGE for writing) that needs to be explicitly requested from user, starting from Android 6.0.
-This location is recommended for playing content that is sideloaded by end users either by copying to device via a USB cable or read from a removable memory card.
+This location is recommended for playing content that is sideloaded by end users either by copying to device via a USB cable or read directly from a removable memory card.

 > In case your app is intended for playing a couple of short fixed 360 videos or a fixed set of 360 photos, then you should consider embedding the content into the app.
 This approach provides several benefits:
 > - Simpler content deployment without a streaming server and a content-delivery network (CDN)
 > - Lower and more predictable content deployment cost - even FREE delivery via Google Play store
-> - Built-in offline mode without making the app more complex with content download and delete features
+> - Built-in offline mode without making the UI more complex with content download and delete features
 > - Guaranteed to have no buffering pauses during video playback
 >
 > However, there are also some major drawbacks: